Am I in or am I out?

 Getting on the boat, which was docked a short distance from the coast, meant that we'd swim toward it.
 The foreigners did it quick.
 It was a Level 1 test for us so we followed suit.
 Was it just a walk in the park for my sister and me?
 Ahem.

 For our first stop, it would be Entalula Island.
 It was a 40-minute ride.
-The white-sandy beach and its clear waters were a perfect spot to chill, frolic, swim, and even eat.
+The white-sandy beach and its clear waters were a perfect spot to chill, frolic, swim, run, and even eat.

 Yes, there were stalls on the shore selling fresh buko, turon (fried banana wrap), cup noodle soup, and beverages.
 My sister Cristy and I patronized one store while reacting and joking about the high-priced items.
 Well, we all know that El Nido is one of the tourist destinations in the Philippines that have been gentrified so it's no longer surprising if the amount was doubled or even tripled.